Hack4Dev/CubeSat_ImageClassify/README.md

 Chatar, Keenan AA, et al. "Data downlink prioritization using image classification on-board a 6U CubeSat."
 Sensors, Systems, and Next-Generation Satellites XXVII.
 Vol. 12729.
 SPIE, 2023. [link:](https://arxiv.org/pdf/2408.14865).

-### Data used (coming soon)
+### Data used

-- For the `original` dataset, please visit [link:](https://zenodo.org/records/13147787)
+- For the `original` dataset, please visit [link](https://zenodo.org/records/13147787)
-- If you prefer to access the tutorial more quickly, you can use this [link:](https://doi.org/10.5281/zenodo.14598875); however, please note that the download time will be longer.
+- If you prefer to access the tutorial more quickly, you can use this [link](https://doi.org/10.5281/zenodo.14598875); however, please note that the download time will be longer.